MapedLog/big_data/README.md

   ## Run Flight Predictor

-  This point can be done by executing the following script:
+  From this point, it can be done by executing the following script:

   ```
   cd ~